hackertron/getignore/README.md

 # Gitignore Generator

-A simple CLI tool to generate `.gitignore` files for your projects based on various technology templates.
+A simple CLI tool to generate `.gitignore` files for your projects based on various technology templates from GitHub's gitignore repository.

 ## Installation